This is THE list of Christmas Gift Ideas for Kids.

 Polly Pocket: OMG, remember these?

-Rocking Horse: Classic.
+Rocking Horse or Animal of Choice: Classic.
 For the younger kids, a must-have.
 My 6 year old still rides his that we gave him for his 1st Christmas. *Bonus: they have the cutest other animals…everything from swan to flamingo to dinosaur.

 ***If you still have your old Beanie Baby collection at your parents’ house or in storage somewhere, go get those adorable things out right this second.
 My old Beanies are my kids’ all-around most-used toy.
 Because I had every animal under the sun, so no matter what we read or watch, they can always find a Beanie Baby to go along with it.
 Trust me, if you still have yours somewhere, find them.